Godot-Languages-Support/godot-lang-support/README.md

-# 🗺 A short overview of the available scripting languages for the Godot game engine (and its forks)
+# 🗺 An overview about the available languages bindings for the Godot engine

-*A community-maintained list of Language Support Projects for the Godot and Blazium Engine.*

 ### ⚠ Disclaimer